 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 1) West Virginia Medicaid Personal Care – Available via the WV state Medicaid plan, assistance with daily living activities, such as bathing, dressing, mobility, and eating, is provided for those who functionally need it.
 Assistance can be provided in one’s home, the home of a relative, an assisted living residence, or an adult foster care home.

 2) West Virginia Aged and Disabled Waiver (ADW) – Provides benefits for elderly and disabled individuals to assist them in living independently in their homes.
-Available services may include personal care and homemaker assistance, skilled nursing, and transportation (medical and non-medical).
+Available services may include personal care and homemaker assistance, skilled nursing, and non-medical transportation.
 There is an option for self-direction, which means program participants are able to choose their own caregivers, including select family members.

 To apply for Medicaid in West Virginia, elderly applicants can so online at inROADS, in person at their local DHHR field office, or submit a competed application to their local DHHR field office.
 There is both an “Application for Health Coverage & Help Paying Costs” and a “Supplement to Application for Health Coverage”.
 Another application option is call 877-716-1212 to reach the Customer Service Center and apply for benefits over the phone.
 Seniors might also wish to contact their local Area Agency on Aging for questions regarding Medicaid and / or for application assistance.